rushah/hl7Parser/README.md

 6. Save the file and restart StreamSets Data Collector

+## Caution
-Caution: This is a beta version, but please feel free to provide any feedback.
+I consider this as a beta version; do test it out and feel free to provide any feedback.